-Originally from New Zealand, I landed in Berlin in 2013 and have found a home in Neukölln's Richardkiez.
+Originally from New Zealand, I have lived in Berlin since 2013.
 I generally teach in English but I do also speak German.

 I found yoga in 2006, having always assumed it wasn't for me because I wasn't strong or athletic.
 At first I was drawn to the promise of getting stronger and more flexible, but over time I came to value the feeling of 'dropping in' I experienced in and after a yoga class.
 My body had always been a foreign country to me, and yoga helped me to explore the territory and make friends with myself.